fullcycleapp/dogapi-cr/README.md

 ## Usage
 When running the code below you need the `DATADOG_KEY` and a `DATADOG_APP_KEY` set, go to [Integrations > APIs](https://app.datadoghq.com/account/settings#api) in datadog to get your API and app key.

+After that, you can use this client in your Crystal programs like so:
 ```crystal
 require "dogapi"